AT-CURA July 2014 Conference Website Now Open

-The conference, to be held July 23-25, 2014 at the Sheraton Vancouver Guildford Hotel in Surrey, British Columbia, will bring together academic researchers, service providers, parents, teachers, youth, police agencies and government policy makers.
+The conference will be held from July 23-25, 2014 at the Sheraton Vancouver Guildford Hotel in the city of Surrey, Metro Vancouver, British Columbia, Canada.

 AT-CURA Receives Crime Prevention and Community Safety Award